laminsowe123/laminsowe123.github.io-/docs/planning.md

 ## Project Scope
 The scope of the system of interest includes the following components:

-User interface for searching and displaying public toilets Integration with mapping services to display toilet locations Database of public toilet locations and attributes Data update mechanism to ensure data accuracy and freshness
+1. User interface for searching and displaying public toilets.
+2. Integration with mapping services to display toilet locations.
+3. Database of public toilet locations and attributes.
+4. Data update mechanism to ensure data accuracy and freshness.

 ![Insert your Context Diagram Here](images/condi.png.jpg)